-G6PD deficiency occurs when a person is missing or doesn't have enough of an enzyme called glucose-6-phosphate dehydrogenase, which helps red blood cells work properly.
+G6PD deficiency occurs when a person is missing or does not have enough of an enzyme called glucose-6-phosphate dehydrogenase.
+This enzyme helps red blood cells work properly.

 Too little G6PD leads to the destruction of red blood cells.
 This process is called hemolysis.
 When this process is actively occurring, it is called a hemolytic episode.
-The episodes are usually brief, because the body continues to produce new red blood cells, which have normal activity.
+The episodes are most often brief.
+This is because the body continues to produce new red blood cells, which have normal activity.